Brown planthopper

 The brown planthopper (BPH), Nilaparvata lugens (Stål) (Hemiptera: Delphacidae) is a planthopper species that feeds on rice plants (Oryza sativa L.).
 These insects are among the most important pests of rice, which is the major staple crop for about half the world's population.
 They damage rice directly through feeding and also by transmitting two viruses, rice ragged stunt virus and rice grassy stunt virus.
 Up to 60% yield loss is common in susceptible rice cultivars attacked by the insect.

 The BPH is distributed throughout Australia, Bangladesh, Bhutan, Burma (Myanmar), Cambodia, China, Fiji, India, Indonesia, Japan, North and South Korea, Laos, Malaysia, India, Nepal, Pakistan, Papua New Guinea, Philippines, Sri Lanka, Taiwan, Thailand, and Vietnam.

 Their alternative host plant other than rice is Leersia hexandra.

 Biology

 The brown planthopper is dimorphic, with fully winged 'macropterous' and truncate-winged 'brachypterous' forms.
 The macropterous forms are potentially migrants and are responsible for colonizing new fields.
+They migrate on the wind, with East Asian populations undergoing closed circuit journeys between Indochina and the Far East.
+Malay Archipelago and South Asia populations, on the other hand, make one-way migrations to Indochina.

 After settling on rice plants, they produce the next generation, where most of the female insects develop as brachypters and males as macropters.
 Adults usually mate on the day of emergence, and the females start laying eggs from the day following mating.
 Brachypterous females lay 300 to 350 eggs, whereas macropterous females lay fewer eggs.
 The eggs are thrust in a straight line generally along the mid-region of the leaf sheath.
 Eggs hatch in about six to nine days.
 The newly hatched nymphs are cottony white, and turn purple brown within an hour.
 They feed on plant sap.
 They pass through five instars before becoming adults.